mozilla/PyPOM/docs/index.rst

 It is tested on Python 2.6 through 3.5.

-PyPOM is a work in progress.
 Contributions are welcome.
 Feel free to fork_ and contribute!

 .. _Selenium: http://seleniumhq.org/
 .. _fork: https://github.com/davehunt/PyPOM